arrowarchive/Old-Arrowarchive/docs/mainmenu/aboutmore.md

 * Slime Rancher
 * Journey
 * Puzzle and Dragons Z
-* Super Mario 64
+* Super Mario 64 (and the DS version)
 * Unravel
 * Unravel 2
+* Just Shapes and Beats

 ## Favorite Films
 * Inside Out
-* The "How to Train your Dragon" trilogy
+* The "How to Train Your Dragon" trilogy
 * Zootopia
 * Big Hero 6
 * The Lion King (the animated version)
 * Forrest Gump
-* My Hero Academia: the Two Heroes
+* My Hero Academia: The Two Heroes
 * My Hero Academia: Heroes Rising
 * Toy Story 3
 * The Incredibles (and its sequel!)